robinbraemer/awesome/README.md

 *   [polakowo/vectorbt](https://github.com/polakowo/vectorbt) - Find your trading edge, using the fastest engine for backtesting, algorithmic trading, and research.
 *   [gitpitch/gitpitch](https://github.com/gitpitch/gitpitch) - Markdown Presentations for Tech Conferences, Training, Developer Advocates, and Educators.
 *   [openstack/openstack-ansible](https://github.com/openstack/openstack-ansible) - Ansible playbooks for deploying OpenStack.
 Mirror of code maintained at opendev.org.
-*   [maximilian-janisch/2018-UZH-Great-Santa-Hunt](https://github.com/maximilian-janisch/2018-UZH-Great-Santa-Hunt) - The repository for a small game in which deers search for and distribute presents.

 ## Go